alloy/NuBacon/README.md

 Predicate methods
 -----------------

-Any method of the object being tested, that can work as a predicate predicate, can be called on the BaconShould instance that wraps it.
+Any method of the object being tested, that can work as a predicate, can be called on the BaconShould instance that wraps it.
 The result of the method call will determine wether or not the assertion passes.
 Any return value that evaluates to `true` will pass, likewise any value that evaluates to `false` will fail.
 Unless the assertion has been negated with `not`.

 For instance, NSString has a `isAbsolutePath` predicate method: